Quick Start

 Option 1: Using Nix (Recommended)

 The recommended approach is to use Nix.
+It's like Docker but without the VM; all dependencies are pinned to specific versions.

 Install the following: